 CLIENT: No. It's not generating any business.

 Just having a website hanging around on the internet isn't going to generate business.
-If you want to organically make your website work for you:
+Your website is your biggest marketing platform, so to make it work for you:

 it needs to be a well thought out design

-and you need an audience to generate sales
+you need to have an audience to sell to

 There are a few fundamental reasons why your website isn't organically generating you business and here they are:

-If I've designed your website babe, you can skip this bit.
+If I've designed your website, you can skip this bit babe.
 You're welcome.

 Otherwise go back and make sure that your website has all of the information that your client expects to see, for example: details about your service / product, what the benefits are, how much they cost, how to buy from you and reviews / portfolio of your work.